mhelbitar/mhelbitar.github.io/README.md

 ## Projects

 ### Email Spam Detection
--Implemented logistic regression, Linear Discriminant Analysis (LDA), and Decision Trees using R.\
+-Implemented Logistic Regression, Linear Discriminant Analysis (LDA), and Decision Trees using R.\
 -Developed multiple models to classify emails as spam or non-spam.\
--Achieved an accuracy of 94% on the test dataset.
+-Achieved an accuracy of 93% on the test dataset.

 ### City of Calgary Traffic Analysis
 -Analyzed traffic patterns in the City of Calgary using data analytics techniques.\